formsbyair/Documentation/docs/_docs/tags/functions/any.md

 order: 1
 ---

-Returns true if otherwise false
+Returns true if there is at least one occurence of a given Repeater item, otherwise false

 ## Syntax